Interventional Radiology Clinic located in Houston, TX

 Leg pain and ulcer pain often have a connection to venous insufficiency or peripheral arterial disease.
-If you have leg pain, visit board-certified interventional radiologist Andrew Doe, MD.
+If you have leg pain, visit board-certified interventional radiologist Andrew Doe, MD, or Sandra Newberry, MD.
 At Alate Health in Houston, Texas, they assess and treat vein and artery problems.
 While most vein centers only treat venous insufficiency, Alate Health can help with any vein and artery issues, including varicose veins, leg pain, and ulcers.
 Call the office or click on the online appointment tool for help.

 There are two main reasons for experiencing leg pain and ulcers: